We rely on our knees every single day — often without giving them much thought.

 They also help to stabilize your body as you move, keeping you balanced.

-Your knee is a synovial joint, which means it has the freedom to move.
+Your knee is a synovial joint, which means it moves freely to allow many different types of movements.

 In a synovial joint like your knee, hyaline cartilage covers the ends of these bones.

-Your knee also has a synovial membrane, which is a fluid filled sac lubricating and protecting the joint.
+Your knee also contains a synovial membrane, which produces fluid to lubricate and protect the joint.

 This extra cushioning helps your knees move with very little friction.